port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/create-eks-cluster-and-deploy-app.md

 :::tip Starter Repository
-Copy the contents of the `eks-deploy-guide` folder from our examples repository [here](https://github.com/port-labs/self-service-actions-examples) to follow along through the guide.
+Clone our repository [here](https://github.com/port-labs/eks-deploy-guide) to follow along through the guide.
 The repository contains the following folders:
 - `app-templates`: contains the cookiecutter templates for scaffolding apps.
 - `terraform`: contains the terraform configuration for creating an EKS cluster.
 :::